Good news – there’s snow in the forecast for your mountain trip!

 Other useful info:

-Knowing how to drive in snow really takes practice and a lot of focus.
-It is difficult even on a good, clear day after it’s snowed, and very challenging during a storm.
+Driving in snow really takes practice, calm, and a lot of focus.
+It is difficult even on a good, clear day after it’s snowed, and can become very challenging during a storm.

 The best tip is: SLOW DOWN.
-Car stopping distance triples with regular tires (see tires section) and without chains, it is possible to have an uncontrolled slide, into oncoming traffic, or down the mountainside and to your death.
+Car stopping distance triples with regular all-season tires (see tires section for the why) and without chains, it is possible to have an uncontrolled slide, into oncoming traffic, or down the mountainside to your doom.
 SLOW DOWN.

 Knowledge of the area: